Mootook/mootook.github.io/_posts/notes/2020-07-31-ghost-of-tsushima.md

 Favorite thing about GoT is the subtle 'leveling up', the game allows for.
 There's a skill tree, but the only indication of experience or player level is the white icon that fills up after missions.
 Progression feels organic, challenges seem aspirational and not impossible, flush with both the narrative and gameplay.

-## Side-Quests
+<h2 class="header main">Combat - [WIP]</h2>

+<h2 class="header main">Side-Quests</h2>

-A great chunk of GoT is composed of episodic missions that, for the most part, are tangential to the main story but provide incentive through through material rewards (crafting supplies, armor upgrades), experience to level up, and narrative arcs with supporting characters.
+A great chunk of GoT is composed of episodic missions that, for the most part, are tangential to the main story but provide incentive through material rewards (crafting supplies, armor upgrades), experience to level up, and narrative arcs with supporting characters.

-There are three "types" of side-quests:
+There are three types of side-quests:

 **Major** -- often multi-part, focusing on the development of a side character's story (Sensei Ishikawa and the hunt for his student Tomoe, for example).
 These are brought to the player's attention through the narrative progression of the main story.
 Rewards include materials, upgrade components, or key weapons/items/armor.

 **Minor** -- self-contained, short missions focusing on external (to Jin) events that, if left unattended, don't seem to effect to the main gameplay arc.
-Often brought to the attention of the player through exploration or guided interaction with the world (broken cart on a main path, golden bird guiding you to distraught villager, speech bubble over villager).
+Often brought to the attention of the player through exploration or guided interaction with the world (broken cart on a main path, golden bird guiding you to distraught villager, villager with a speech bubble).
 Rewards include materials and upgrade components.

 **Mythical** -- self contained, medium length missions focusing on an ancient legend that tend to involve a piece of armor, weapon, or new attack method (strong incentive for player.
-Aligns narrative goal of quest with tangible reward).
+Aligns narrative goal of quest with tangible reward.
 Introduced much like minor quests but only through village musician/story-tellers.
 Rewards include armor, weapons, additions to skill tree.

-### Minor Side-Quests and Small Arena Level Design
+<h3 class="header">Minor Side-Quests and Small Arena Level Design</h3>

-#### Minor Side-Quest Structure

 ![title-card](./images/ghost-of-tsushima/cost-of-iron/title.png){: .post-image}

 "The Cost of Iron", a quest which can be completed in the first act showcases a lot of the qualities of a "minor side-quest".
 It's short with a self-contained narrative, it offers a few low-impact rewards, and its completion is entirely optional (and is presented as such).

-You start of at the initial way-point, a hut sheltering a group of merchants who unveil the story of an iron mark possessed by another local merchant.
+You start off at the initial way-point, a hut sheltering a group of merchants who unveil the story of an iron mark possessed by another local merchant.
 The mark, they say, enables its carrier to travel safely among Mongols.
 Your goal is to find this local merchant and the iron mark he possesses.

 ![tracks](./images/ghost-of-tsushima/cost-of-iron/tracks.png){: .post-image}

-A brief "tracking" style progression ensues --> investigate the scene that the merchants point you towards, fight some Mongols, return to the merchants to find them dead/dying, track the killers, kill them, rescue the merchant.
-Done.
+A brief "tracking" style progression ensues which leads the player to investigate the scene that the merchants spoke of, fight some Mongols, return to the merchants to find them dead/dying, track the killers, kill them, and finally rescue the merchant.

-This progression, from listening to merchants then to rescuing one from the Mongols is a pretty typical minor side quest in both narrative and gameplay progression.
+This progression--investigate, track, kill--is a pretty typical minor side quest in both narrative and gameplay progression.

 - The narrative is simple and only needs the context of the game's central plot point (Mongols have invaded Tsushima and are wrecking havoc across the land) to be explained.
 - The story has a singular motive and doesn't appear to have implications beyond itself (The iron mark does not change gameplay, the rescued merchant is not seen again).
   - The player can choose to ignore this mission and there isn't a lingering sense of guilt or unfinished business because the plight and reward for completion are almost trivial compared to the stake's of the main mission or major side-quests.

-No promise of a reward is made by the NPC who initiates the quest.
+- No promise of a reward is made by the NPC who initiates the quest.
 So the main motivation for completion are the few rewards promised by the mission info (usually supplies or some material needed for upgrades) in the start menu or just player experience (legend growth, in terms of the game's largely abstracted leveling mechanic).

 The progression of gameplay is generally pretty formulaic in minor side-quests and, with some slight variations, can be illustrated as such: